gautamnakum40/Churn-Analysis-Prediction-Tableau-ML/README.md

 #### 8. The 63% customer churned were on a Month to Month contract with Direct Debit payment.
 >Suggest: Databel should contact customers through direct calls or campaigns via email/messages to offer a more attractive monthly charge for the Month to Month plan, such as below $18 or lower than any competitors, and propose payment options via credit card.
 Databel can also offer a more affordable annual package for customer that switch from Month to Month to an annual plan.

+## Part 2️⃣ : Churn Prediction

+### Business Understanding :--

+#### Problem Statement :
+   - The goal is to develop a predictive model that accurately identifies customers who are likely to churn based on historical data.
+This will enable the business to take data-driven actions to prevent churn and improve customer retention rates.

+#### Project Goal :
+   - To build a Machine Learning model that predicts the likelihood of customer churn based on key factors such as customer behavior, service usage, contract details, and charges, allowing the business to intervene and retain valuable customers.

+#### Objectives :
+   - Develop a **Machine Learning model (LightGBM)** to predict churn probability.
+   - Identify the **Most influential factors** that contribute to customer churn.
+   - Evaluate model performance using **accuracy, precision, recall, and F1-score.**
+   - Compare **actual vs. predicted churn** to assess the effectiveness of the model.
+   - Provide actionable insights for **customer retention strategies.**

+### LightGBM Model Evaluation :--

+#### Model Selection and Training :--

+   - ***Algorithm:** ```LightGBM``` outperforms Other Models by providing higher accuracy and better recall for churn cases while training faster and handling categorical data more efficiently.
+It also naturally deals with imbalanced data, making it a great choice for telecom churn prediction.
+   - **Training:** The model was trained on the [Databel dataset](https://github.com/gautamnakum40/Churn-Analysis-Prediction-Tableau-ML/blob/master/Churn%20Prediction%20Analysis/predicted_dataset.csv).